 The Company's management is responsible for establishing and maintaining adequate internal control over financial reporting, as defined in Rule 13a-15 of the Exchange Act.
 The Company's internal control over financial reporting is designed to provide reasonable assurance to the Company's management and Board of Directors regarding the preparation and fair presentation of published financial statements.
 Management conducted an assessment of the Company's internal control over financial reporting based on the framework and criteria established by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control - Integrated Framework.
-Based on the assessment, management concluded that, as of December 31, 2014, the Company's internal control over financial reporting was effective based on those criteria.
+Based on the assessment, management concluded that, as of December 31, 2014, the Company's internal control over financial reporting.